Boodyahmedhamdy/MainCV/README.md

 - Ensured reliable background processing using **WorkManager** with Coroutines.
 - Integrated **Room** for local data persistence and **Retrofit** for efficient API calls.
 - Utilized **DataStore** for robust settings and configuration management.
-- Implemented **unit tests** for Room and ViewModel to ensure code quality.
+- Implemented **Unit Testing** for Room and ViewModel to ensure code quality.
 - Integrated **Google Maps SDK** for interactive maps and **place auto-search**.

 ## Mealano, Food Planner Application